-2. In June 2014 the Learning & Culture Overview & Scrutiny Committee agreed to proceed with a review of disabled access to York's heritage and cultural offer, and set up a Task Group made up of the following Members to carry out the review on their behalf:
+- 2. In April 2014 at a meeting of the Learning & Culture Overview & Scrutiny Committee, Members considered a number of ideas around possible topics for scrutiny review in the 2014-15 municipal year.
+Cllr Barnes suggested a possible topic on disabled access to York's heritage and cultural offer, and this together with a number of other suggestions were put forward for consideration at the annual scrutiny work planning event held in May 2014. - 3.
+In June 2014 this Committee agreed to proceed with the review of disabled access to and set up a Task Group made up of the following Members to carry out the review on their behalf:

-Cllr Julie Gunnell (Chair)

-Cllr Jenny Brooks

-Cllr Fiona Fitzpatrick

-Cllr Neil Barnes (Co-optee)
+Cllr Julie Gunnell (Chair) Cllr Jenny Brooks Cllr Fiona Fitzpatrick Cllr Neil Barnes (Co-optee)